AustraliaJune 21, 2018

 Due to its strategic position in the South Pacific Ocean and historical ties, Australia is a key ally of the United States.

-Australian defense policy has generally been opposed to the development of major ballistic missile defense systems.
+In the past, Australian defense policy has generally been opposed to the development of major ballistic missile defense systems.
 The 2013 Australian Defence White Paper states that Australia does not advocate the development of a national ballistic missile defense (NBMD) system, stating that such a system would “potentially diminish the deterrent value of the strategic nuclear forces of major nuclear powers.”
 Australia itself does not possess nuclear weapons, but “relies on the nuclear on the nuclear forces of the United States to deter nuclear attack on Australia,” according to the 2013 white paper.
 Australia claimed that it does support U.S. deployment of BMD in response to missile threats from North Korea and Iran, and “will continue to participate in exercises and research programs with key partners” in order to “remain fully informed of global developments in ballistic missile defense.”

 Australia has developed and deployed the Jindalee Operational Radar Network (JORN) , an over-the-horizon radar (OTHR) network that monitors air and sea movements within 37,000 km3 .
-It has a range of 3,000 km and can monitor maritime operations, wave heights and wind directions.3 Unlike conventional micro-wave radar, OTHR uses radio reflection from the ionosphere.
+It has a range of 3,000 km and can monitor maritime operations, wave heights and wind directions.
+Unlike conventional micro-wave radar, OTHR uses radio reflection from the ionosphere.

 In September 2011, U.S. scientists commented on the Jindalee, saying they were “impressed by its range and capability and confirmed it could detect a missile launch far away in Asia” and said that it could be a “highly effective part” of the missile defense shield being developed by the United States.

-Air Defense Capabilities in Australia
+Australia’s Air Defense Capabilities

 |SM-2||Medium-range air defense||Deployed on four vessels||Adeliade-class frigate (4)|